claireshort4/athenasite/src/content/about.md

 ## Walter Laurito (CEO & Research Engineer)
 [LinkedIn](https://www.linkedin.com/in/walter-laurito-951565144/)

 Walter is a SERI MATS alumni under the mentorship of John Wentworth and an ML PhD student (mostly on pause / minimal effort right now).
-He takes on the role as a team lead and research engineer.
+He takes on the role as CEO and research engineer.
 With other collaborators, his team created an [open-source library](https://github.com/EleutherAI/elk), where Walter is a main contributor.
 Before SERI MATS and starting his PhD, Walter was working as software engineer for a couple of years after graduating in CS.